mobgen/halo-documentation/pages/ios/notifications/ios_notifications_overview.md

 ## Usage

-Registering the notifications add-on is then as simple as:
+An already implemented add-on based on Firebase is provided by the SDK.
+Registering this add-on is then as simple as:

 <ul class="nav nav-tabs">
   <li role="presentation" class="active"><a href="#swift-1" data-toggle="tab">Swift</a></li>